-London’s monuments are some of the best on earth.
-We are talking everything from castles to cathedrals, folks!
+London’s landmarks and monuments are some of the best on earth.
+We are talking everything from castles to cathedrals, pillars to sprawling Parliament buildings!
 London has as much beauty and history as just about any place on this planet we call home.
-Here is lolglobetrotting’s guide to the best monuments, and other things to do, on your own trip to London.
+Here is our itinerary for 4 days in London.

 Tower of London

-Unfortunately, we didn’t get the chance to go inside the tower, but our friends at Sidetracked did and they have some top notch advice:
+If you do want to take a tour inside the Tower of London, our friends at Sidetracked did and they have some top notch advice:

 When I first looked at the Tower of London, I thought the White Tower (the central tower built by William the Conqueror) was the only thing that could be visited, and in all honesty it seemed rather small (at least in comparison with many other European castles).